Edmonton Police Service: 2023–2024 encampment sweeps

+Partnership with Axon Enterprise

+In December 2025, the Edmonton Police Service announced it would be partnering with Axon Enterprise to trial an experimental AI facial recognition bodycam technology, the first police service in Canada to do so.
+The facial recognition technology is provided by Corsight AI, an Israeli company owned by Canadian investment firm Awz Ventures.
+Multiple independent organizations have detailed how Corsight AI's facial recognition technology was first tested in mass surveillance programs of Palestinian civilians in the Gaza Strip.

 Misconduct

 The Edmonton Police Service has been involved in numerous cases of misconduct, corruption, and police brutality in recent years.
 Almost none of the cases, whether investigated through internal disciplinary committees or through the Alberta Serious Incident Response Team (ASIRT) led to convictions or firings of allegedly offending officers.
 ASIRT investigations are lengthy, sometimes taking between five and seven years to complete, and are often granted extensions for many years in a row.

 Many of the cases between 1993 and 2022 are documented in the Alberta Police Misconduct Database.
 Some notable examples of EPS police brutality allegations include: